Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 ### Browser Side Agent

-When visitors access the webpage, a browser-side JavaScript library (referred to as an 'agent') is automatically loaded.
+A browser-side JavaScript library (an 'agent') is automatically loaded when visitors access the webpage.
 This library is responsible for collecting various pieces of information about the visitor's browser.
 Once gathered, this data is transmitted to the Digital Fingerprinting service.
-There, the information undergoes processing, allowing visitors to be identified using proprietary algorithms and advanced machine-learning models.
+The information undergoes processing, allowing visitors to be identified using proprietary algorithms and advanced machine-learning models.
 The data types collected include but are not limited to, user agents, screen resolutions, and CPU counts.

 These signals, along with server signals, bot detection, and spoof detection, are used to identify each visitor uniquely.
-A history is kept of when the visitors visited the website and when their signals changed.
+A history is kept of when the visitors visited the website and their signals changed.
 But while the signals change, they are always identified as the same visitor.

 ### Server Side Detection